jooize/vim-colemak/README.md

 It is recommended to load `colemak.vim` after all other Vim scripts.
 If you use Vundle or Pathogen, I suggest adding a line to reload the script at the bottom of your Vim configuration file.

-    " Reload colemak.vim to remap any overwritten keys silent! source "$HOME/.vim/bundle/vim-colemak/plugin/colemak.vim"
+    " Reload colemak.vim to remap any overridden keys silent! source "$HOME/.vim/bundle/vim-colemak/plugin/colemak.vim"

 ### [Vundle](https://github.com/gmarik/vundle)